Northrop P-61 Black Widow: European theater

 In England, the 422d NFS finally received their first P-61s in late June, and began flying operational missions over England in mid-July.
-These aircraft arrived without dorsal turrets, so the squadron's gunners were reassigned to another NFS that was to continue flying the P-70.
+These aircraft arrived without dorsal turrets, hence the squadron's gunners were reassigned to another squadron to continue flying the P-70.
 The first P-61 engagement in the European Theater occurred on 15 July when a P-61 piloted by Lieutenant Herman Ernst was directed to intercept a V-1 flying bomb.
 Diving from above and behind to match the V-1's 350 mph speed, the P-61's plastic rear cone imploded under the pressure and the attack was aborted.
 The tail cones failed on several early P-61A models before this problem was corrected.
-On 16 July, Lieutenant Ernst was again directed to attack a V-1 and, this time, was successful, giving the 422nd NFS and the European Theater its first P-61 kill.
+On 16 July, Lieutenant Ernst was directed once more to intercept a V-1, and was successful.
+This gave the 422nd NFS and the European Theater its first P-61 kill.

 In early August 1944, the 422nd NFS transferred to Maupertus, France, and began to encounter German aircraft for the first time.
 On the night of 14–15 August 1944, "Impatient Widow", attempted to intercept a Heinkel He 177A-5 of 5.Staffel/Kampfgeschwader 40, flown by Hptm.
 Stolle.
 "Impatient Widow" had its starboard engine shot out along with oil lines and hydraulics, and went down north of Barfleur, Normandy.
 The downing was witnessed by two other Heinkels.

-However, a P-61 shot down a Bf 110, and shortly afterwards, the squadron's commanding officer Lieutenant Colonel O. B. Johnson, his P-61 already damaged by anti aircraft land fire, shot down a Fw 190.
+However, a P-61 shot down a Messerschmitt Bf 110, and shortly afterwards, the squadron's commanding officer Lieutenant Colonel O. B. Johnson, his P-61 already damaged by anti aircraft land fire, shot down a Focke-Wulf Fw 190.
 The 425th NFS scored its first kill shortly afterwards.

-In October 1944, a P-61 of the 422nd NFS, now operating out of Florennes Air Base (Belgium), abandoned by the Luftwaffe in the German retreat, encountered a Messerschmitt Me 163 attempting to land.
+In October 1944, a P-61 of the 422nd NFS, now operating out of Advanced Landing Ground A-7 (Florennes) in Belgium, abandoned by the Luftwaffe in the German retreat, encountered a Messerschmitt Me 163 attempting to land.
 The P-61 tried to intercept it but the rocket-powered aircraft was gliding too fast.
-A week later, another P-61 spotted a Messerschmitt Me 262, but was also unable to intercept the jet.
+A week later, another P-61 spotted a Messerschmitt Me 262 jet, but was also unable to intercept the jet.
 On yet another occasion, a 422nd P-61 spotted a Messerschmitt Me 410 Hornisse flying at tree top level but, as the P-61 dove on it, the "Hornet" sped away and the P-61 was unable to catch it.
 Contrary to popular stories, no P-61 ever engaged in combat with a German jet or any of the late war advanced Luftwaffe aircraft.